MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-edit-lead-sales.md

 ---
-title: "Create or edit leads - Dynamics 365 Sales | MicrosoftDocs"
+title: "Create or edit leads in Dynamics 365 Sales"
 description: "Use leads to keep track of business prospects.
-A lead can be an existing client or someone you've never done business with before." ms.date: 02/10/2021 ms.topic: article
+A lead can be an existing client or someone you've never done business with before." ms.date: 10/26/2021 ms.topic: article
 author: lavanyakr01
 ms.author: lavanyakr